savvystrider/savvystrider.github.io/docs/what-are-http-messages.md

+# What are HTTP messages?

 **HTTP messages** are how data is exchanged between a server and a client.

-- Two types of messages:
+There are two types of HTTP messages:

-- **requests**, sent by the client to trigger an action on the server.
+- **HTTP requests**, sent by the client to trigger an action on the server.

-- **responses**, the answer from the server.
+- **HTTP responses**, the answer from the server.

-- Clients and servers communicate by exchanging individual messages (as opposed to a stream of data).
+Clients and servers communicate by exchanging individual messages (as opposed to a stream of data).
+The messages are human-readable.

-- Messages are human-readable.

 ## Structure of requests and responses